spacetelescope/drizzlepac/doc/source/mast_data_products/svm_processing.rst

 the same detector (those exposures which contribute to each **total product**) share the same WCS (pixels on the sky).

-Alignment of all the exposures for a **total product** uses the same alignment code as the standard calibration pipeline.
+Alignment of all the exposures for a **total product** uses some of the same low-level alignment code as the standard calibration pipeline, the command sequencing and specific process is done by the align_to_gaia() method in the HAPProduct base class in the product.py module.
 The basic steps it follows is:

   * generate a source catalog for each exposure (using :ref:`amutils_api`)
   * obtain the WCS from each exposure